mt-67/based-infra-skelet/README.md

 Terraform validate for this infrastructure was successful (screenshot attached)
 ![telegram-cloud-photo-size-2-5307721993602333597-y](https://github.com/user-attachments/assets/3a536d70-bf44-4872-ae87-4e71b9666f46)

-Еhe architecture.md file contains the configuration of the entire infrastructure graphical layout (attached screenshot of the infrastructure graphical layout and a link to view it without having to enter the credentials).
+The architecture.md file contains the configuration of the entire infrastructure graphical layout (attached screenshot of the infrastructure graphical layout and a link to view it without having to enter the credentials)
 ---

 ## Next Sprint